MassJet/MassJet/README.md

 - 👋 Hi, I’m @MassJet
 - 👀 I’m interested in python, pygame, and tkinter
-- 🌱 I’m currently learning pygame and tkinter
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me <details>
     <summary></summary>